 Educational visits for students of all ages and levels

-Northern England is historically important with key destinations such as Hadrian’s Wall which is a UNESCO World Heritage Site and the magnificent Norman Cathedral in Durham.
+Northern England is historically important with key destinations such as Hadrian’s Wall, a UNESCO World Heritage Site, and the magnificent Norman Cathedral in Durham.

 This is a unique opportunity for students studying The Normans.
-The vast cathedrals of the late 11th and early 12th centuries, colossal in scale by European standards, emphasised the power of the Normans.
+The vast cathedrals of the late 11th and early 12th centuries, colossal in scale by European standards at the time, emphasized the power of the Normans.
 This trip can help bring the curriculum on the Normans to life!View More

 “What a fantastic company that really understands everything that goes into running a school trip and supports you the whole way.”